The Trade Desk Inc. (TTD) Shares Up Despite Recent Market Volatility

-The Trade Desk Inc. (NASDAQ: TTD)’s stock price has increased by 1.69 compared to its previous closing price of 53.35.
-Nevertheless, the company has seen a -4.54% plunge in its stock price over the last five trading sessions.
+The Trade Desk Inc. (NASDAQ: TTD)’s stock price has increased by 6.88 compared to its previous closing price of 55.09.
+Despite this, the company has seen a gain of 5.60% in its stock price over the last five trading days.
 Barron’s reported on 02/15/23 that Trade Desk Issues Upbeat Outlook and Unveils Stock Buyback Program

 Is It Worth Investing in The Trade Desk Inc. (NASDAQ: TTD) Right Now?